 Relocation requires physically moving the existing at-risk structure away from the flood hazard area to a location which is completely outside of the floodplain.
 The land where the structure had been originally located is purchased, becoming deed restricted to prevent development from occurring in the future, and becomes available for open space management as stipulated by the NFIP.
 Relocation makes the most sense when at-risk structures can be relocated from a high flood risk area to a location of no flood risk.
 Where possible, relocating a structure within its existing community continues to support the local tax structure which could otherwise be adversely impacted by a significant number of acquisitions, and provides societal cohesion for the displaced residents.
 Permanent relocation and conversion to open space reduces the risk for flood damages, causes no increase in flood potential elsewhere, and improves the natural riparian environment.
-If included as part of a USACE recommended plan, relocation would be mandatory rather than voluntary.
+If included as part of a USACE recommended plan, relocation would be mandatory rather than voluntary, per Planning Bulletin 2016-01.
+For this study, relocation was examined in the context of available space within the same parcels and neighborhoods; the further away a structure is relocated to, the more expensive and inefficient the relocation.